October 10, 2018 1 Comment

 Stitch Sampler - this fascinating book, made with a Noble binding, has a wide variety of creative embroidery samples attached to each page.

-Bind your own artwork .
-Artist and illustrator Donna Enticknap attended one of my previous courses, where she used her own cyanotype prints as covers for this 4-Hole book.
+Bind your own artwork.
+Artist and illustrator Donna Enticknap came to one of my earlier courses, where she used her own cyanotype prints as covers for this beautiful 4-Hole book.

 Susan the bookbinder